 Open Disk Management: Right-click on Start and choose Disk management.

 Format the partition: Right-click the USB drive partition and choose Format.
 Select the FAT32 file system to be able to boot either BIOS-based or UEFI-based PCs.

 Set the partition as active: Right-click the USB drive partition and click Mark Partition as Active.

 If Mark Partition as Active isn't available, you can instead use diskpart to select the partition and mark it active.

 Step 2 - Copy Windows Setup to the USB flash drive

 Use File Explorer to copy and paste the entire contents of the Windows product DVD or ISO to the USB flash drive.

-Optional: add an unattend file or a configuration set to automate the installation process.
+Optional: add an unattend file to automate the installation process.
 For more information, see Automate Windows Setup.

 Step 3 - Install Windows to the new PC